khozzy/hugo-blog/content/posts/2024/ingest_aws/index.md

 In the subsequent posts, we will delve into potential strategies for addressing these concerns.

 ---

+{{< subscribe
+  headline="Get the Production-Ready Terraform" description="Deploy this entire stack in minutes.
+Kinesis Firehose, S3, Glue catalog, Athena—all wired up with encryption and dynamic partitioning.
+The same code I use." campaign="budget-data-lake-with-aws" lead_magnet="aws-data-lake-terraform" button="Get the Module"
+>}}

 The code for reproduction is free of charge and available [here](https://github.com/khozzy/aws-data-lake/tree/master).